 - As a quiz tool to test knowledge, skills and competencies.

 Google Forms allow you to create forms and surveys that can be shared with anyone.
 You can do anything from creating simple questionnaires to more advanced forms that include dropdown lists and checkboxes.

-You can also read; Main Advantages and Disadvantages of Google Forms
+Related Article: Advantages and Disadvantages of Google Forms